ntnon/FIND-A-PEP/README.md

 v3.1
 - [X] Connected front- and back-end!
 - [X] create seperate panels: one for viewing raw data, one for previewing the data in a slightly more structured manner, and one for user interaction.
 And one for viewing errors thrown. - no window for seeing errors.

+v3.2
+- [X] Provide alternative searches when a search yields too many results ~~- [ ] insert "example searches: 914242649, Anniken Huitfeldt, Kaptein Sabeltann" ~~
+- [X] color distinction between "PEP" and "not PEP"
+- [X] Improved rendering for suggestions and adapted to new datastructure

 - [ ] animated loading icon / loading icon
-- [ ] Provide alternative searches when a search yields too many results
-- [ ] insert "example searches: 914242649, Anniken Huitfeldt, Kaptein Sabeltann"
-- [ ] color distinction between "PEP" and "not PEP"